Pendeford: St. John Ambulance

-Pendeford is also home to a unit of St. John Ambulance known as Pendeford Badgers (7–10yrs) and Pendeford All Services Unit(Cadets 10-18yrs and Adults 18yrs+) who teach First Aid and various other life saving skills to volunteer members.
+Pendeford is also home to a unit of St. John Ambulance known as Pendeford Badgers (5–10yrs) and Pendeford All Services Unit (Cadets 10-18yrs and Adults 18yrs+) who teach First Aid and various other life saving skills to volunteer members.
 Pendeford Badgers were known as Woodland Badgers and Pendeford All Services Unit as Pendeford Quadrilateral until March 2014 and before that Priory Green Quadrilateral until the end of 2010.
 The name change was to remove its association from Priory Green Primary School following its demise in August 2010.
 Pendeford All Services Unit celebrated its 16th birthday in 2010 where as Pendeford Badgers celebrated its 21st birthday in 2010.
 In 2015 Pendeford All Services Unit celebrated its 21st Birthday with a Masquerade Ball.

 Pendeford Community Hub

 This is a new facility that is being created using the existing Priory Green Community Centre and Pendeford Library buildings.
 Locally known as a "Community Hub".
-Following a lengthy consultation period which has caused some controversy in certain parts of the city, the work is due to commence in September 2013 and is planned for completion and launch in March 2014.
+Following a lengthy consultation period which has caused some controversy in certain parts of the city, the work was due to commence in September 2013 and planned for completion and launch in March 2014.
 Priory Green Community Centre is currently home to Pendeford Pre-School which has used this location since the early 1980s and After School Club since the 1990s.
-It is also the base for St. John Ambulance in Pendeford who have met their since 1989.
-It is thought that all 3 community services will continue on their existing days and times after the work is completed.
+It is also the base for St. John Ambulance in Pendeford who have met there since 1989.
+It is thought that all three community services will continue on their existing days and times after the work is completed.
 The Youth Services provision which is currently provided by Wolverhampton City Council at the Mirage Youth Centre will move into the new "Hub" following the completion of the works.